Easy Pan Fried Ravioli Appetizer

 oil (See Recipe Notes)

-• Place ravioli in a single layer (puffy side down) in skillet; cook for 2-3 minutes (if using flat ravioli, place the top-side down in the oil)
+• Place ravioli in a single layer in skillet; cook for 30-60 seconds (if using square ravioli, place the flat side down in the oil first)

-• Using a spatula, remove from hot oil and place on paper towel
+• Using a spatula or tongs, remove the fried ravioli from the skillet and place on a paper towel

-• *If serving later, place on baking sheet and place in 275ºF oven
+• *If serving later, place on baking sheet and place in warm oven (200°F)

 • If serving immediately, plate arugula, place ravioli on arugula, garnish with diced tomatoes, Parmesan cheese and fresh parsley; lightly salt to taste

-salt to taste, 1 cup arugula or rosemary, 1/2 cup Parmesan Cheese, 2 tablespoons fresh parsley, 1 medium tomato
+salt to taste, 1 cup arugula or rosemary, ½ cup Parmesan Cheese, 2 tablespoons fresh chopped parsley, 1 medium tomato (optional) for garnish

 • Serve with dipping sauce of choice

-1 cup homemade or jarred marinara or pesto sauce
+1 cup homemade or jarred marinara, pesto sauce or Alfredo sauce

 Notes